Looking Glass Studios, Inc.

 The End

-A part of the reason to their decline has been attributed to the company being in the wrong market.
-It was releasing hardcore PC games at a time when the consoles were gaining momentum and it was doing ports of Nintendo64 games (such as Destruction Derby 64 and the N64 port of Command & Conquer) at a time when the PlayStation was dominating the market.
+Part of the reason for their decline has been attributed to the company being in the wrong market.
+It was releasing hardcore PC games at a time when the consoles were gaining momentum, and it was doing ports of Nintendo 64 games (such as Destruction Derby 64 and the N64 port of Command & Conquer) at a time when the PlayStation was dominating the market.
 However, according to ex-Looking Glass employees there was no one reason for the company closing it's doors.

 "Looking Glass Studios grew extended on debt, which put it in a vulnerable position.
 Then we got caught by several surprises in a row, which when combined with an inability to secure a funding partner, sealed our fate." -Paul Neurath, via Salon.com